Hoxna/POC/streamlit.md

 ## Streamlit on Windows
 tested with python=3.8.0

 ## Python -m pip install --upgrade pip
 #
-instalation:
+instalation, we use 'boto3' to upload files to AWS S3,:
-# pip install streamlit
+# pip install streamlit boto3

 To run "Hello world":
 # streamlit hello

-Run your own streamlit "my_file"project:
+To run your streamlit project:
-Streamlit run "my_file.py"
+# streamlit run my_project_name.py